Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 But for business use, the term “disruption” really took off with Clayton Christensen’s 1997 book, The Innovator’s Dilemma.
 In it, Christensen introduced the idea of “disruptive innovation.”
 He used this phrase as a way to think about successful companies not just meeting customers’ current needs, but anticipating their unstated or future needs.
 His theory worked to explain how small companies with minimal resources were able to enter a market and displace the established system.

 However, like most buzzwords, the term quickly took on a life of its own.
-Suddenly everyone was “disruptive” and/or “innovative.”
-Christensen was so concerned with the transformation the term had taken on that he published a 2015 update on what the term really should encompass.
+Suddenly everyone in the workforce was “disruptive” and/or “innovative.”
+Christensen was so concerned with the transformation the term had taken on that he published a 2015 update in the Harvard Business Review on what the term really should encompass.

 Christensen says that a disruptive business is likely to start by either satisfying the less-demanding customers or creating a market where none existed before.
 So “when mainstream customers start adopting the entrants’ offerings in volume,” he explains, “disruption has occurred.”

-One problem with identifying disruptors is that often they need lots of time to make real impact.
-The process is long; we’re not talking weeks or months, even.
+One problem with identifying disruptors is that often they need lots of time to make real impact in their respective fields.
+The process is long; we’re not talking weeks or months.
+Sometimes it can take years for the true effects of disruption to present themselves in the market.
 Another issue?
 Often a disruptor’s business model looks completely different than what’s already there, so it can be hard to see a disruptor in its early stages.
+Most true disruptors don’t set out creating a business plan with the mindset to become a disruptor; rather, a business plan is revealed as such over time as they make their mark, often permanently changing an entire industry.

 However, because everyone wants to seem on the bleeding edge of progress, everything that seems remotely innovative gets called “disruptive.”
 But here’s the secret: not every successful business or product needs to disrupt.